Everbridge Aware Messaging System

-No. The primary goal in improving the overall emergency paging system focuses largely on first-responders who must be notified of an incident wherever they are so they can respond.
-However, the text messaging system is not limited solely to this role, and is sufficiently flexible to provide paging for other applications that may be suggested for consideration.
+No. The primary goal of improving the overall emergency paging system focuses largely on first-responders who must be notified of an incident wherever they are so they can respond.
+However, the text messaging system is not limited solely to this role and is sufficiently flexible to provide paging for other applications that may be suggested for consideration.

 What types of messages can be sent other than CAD dispatches?